shihabcsedu09/java-design-patterns/README.md

 # java-design-patterns
-Example codes of common design patterns implemented in java
+Example codes of design patterns implemented in java